F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 **Note**:
-* CIS supports processing of routes in traditional way as well as with NextGen Controller and with Multi-Cluster support.
 * At present, nodePort mode is supported and Cluster mode is available with static route configuration on BIGIP(No tunnels)

 ## Prerequisites